Director of Operations, Co-founder, Miovision

-President and Chief Executive Officer, Cambridge and North Dumfries Hydro Inc.
+President and Chief Executive Officer at Cambridge and North Dumfries Hydro Inc.

 Ian joined Cambridge and North Dumfries Hydro Inc. in August of 2012.
 Immediately prior to this, he held the position of Chief Financial Officer at Guelph Hydro.
 Ian began his professional career in the telecommunications industry in New Brunswick where he gained significant experience in mergers, acquisitions, and start-ups.
 In 2001 he joined Toronto Hydro Energy Services Inc. as Vice President, Finance and one year later was appointed President of Toronto Hydro Telecom Inc. In 2007 Ian joined Guelph Hydro where he was responsible for merger negotiations, financial restructuring, and regulatory matters.
 Ian holds an Honours BSc from Acadia University, an MBA from Dalhousie University, and is a Chartered Director (McMaster University / Conference Board of Canada).

 Founder, Sustainable Waterloo Region; Executive Director, Sustainability CoLab

 Mike Morrice founded Sustainable Waterloo Region while completing his undergrad at Wilfrid Laurier, and served as the organization’s first Executive Director until January 2014.
 In response to global interest in replicating the success of SWR’s flagship program, the Regional Carbon Initiative (RCI), Mike founded and now leads Sustainability CoLab, a network that supports communities across Ontario in launching and growing RCI-style programs.